therzka/OSS-Example-Repo/README.md

 This is an example repository to illustrate different facets of documentation and the anatomy of an open source repo.

-Below is a template for an example README taken from @PurpleBooth's <a href="https://gist.github.com/PurpleBooth/109311bb0361f32d87a2">gist</a>:
+Below is a README template taken from @PurpleBooth's very popular <a href="https://gist.github.com/PurpleBooth/109311bb0361f32d87a2">gist</a>:

 ---